Fertility Medication Reference Guide

 -

-naturally through dark green leafy vegetables, citrus fruits, nuts, legumes, whole grains, and fortified breads
+through dark green leafy vegetables, citrus fruits, nuts, legumes, whole

 -